 First, the estate executor needs to file the will and all corresponding probate forms with the probate court.
 Next, the probate court will issue Letters of Testamentary.
 These documents allow the estate executor to manage all of the estate assets, from real estate to bank accounts.
 The executor must complete many forms and file them with the court during this process.
 Finally, the executor will list the house for sale and sell it in the usual way without any bidding auction or probate court interference.
 This process typically takes significantly less time because the court does not need to be involved to the extent necessary in the formal probate process.

 You Need an Experienced Probate Lawyer on Your Side

 If you are an estate executor or a beneficiary, you may feel overwhelmed by the probate process.
 One of the most important things you can do as the estate executor, or someone else who needs assistance with the probate sale of real estate is to contact an experienced probate lawyer.

 While it is technically possible for you to manage the estate sale yourself, you will save yourself significant time, money, and potential liability by working with a lawyer who understands all of the relevant legal requirements involved.
 Your lawyer will also be able to move forward with complicated probate sales that require paperwork as quickly as possible.
-Contact the Sacramento probate lawyers at the Law Office of Daniel Hunt to schedule your initial consultation.
+If you have any questions about how to sell a house during the probate process, contact the probate lawyers at the Law Offices of Daniel A. Hunt to schedule your initial consultation.